Pumkko/learn-rustt-hecto/readme.md

 - [X] Detect collisions, either the snake hits itself or the boundaries of the board
 - [X] Add food generation, draw a food character randomly on the board when required
 - [X] Implement eat logic (ie when the snake hits a food character)

+# Bug fix
+- [ ] The food generation code sometimes generate food where the snake is